tytydraco/yessleep/out/I_Drove_Through_A_Town_That_Didnt_Exist.md

 The following year, I decided to take the same route (despite my ordeal) and to my surprise, there was no town, no sign of people nothing almost like the town never existed.

-To add to the mystery, the road that led into town was actually, a dead end.
+To add to the mystery, the road that led into town was actually now, a dead end.

 I don't care if anybody believes me or not because I know what I experienced was real.